DavidAce/h5pp/README.md

 ## Introduction
 [HDF5](https://www.hdfgroup.org/) is a popular format for portable binary storage of large datasets.
-With bindings to popular languages such as Python, Julia, Matlab and many others, it is straightforward to export, import and analyze data in a collaborative setting.
+With bindings to many languages such as Python, Julia, Matlab and many others, it is straightforward to export, import and analyze data in a collaborative setting.

 In C/C++ using HDF5 directly is not at all straightforward.